-Bean for bean, both roasts have about the same amount of caffeine, though it is a bit more complicated than that.
+Bean for bean, both roasts have about the same amount of caffeine (2), though it is a bit more complicated than that.

 When beans are roasted, they lose some of their mass, so dark-roasted beans, which have been cooked longer, weigh less than light-roasted beans.
-Therefore, a pound of dark roast will have slightly more beans than a pound of light roast.
+Therefore, a pound of dark roast will have slightly more beans than a pound of beans roasted lighter.

 When you brew, if you measure out your beans by volume (like with a scoop), the light roast will produce a more caffeinated cup of coffee.
 However, if you measure by weight, then the darker roast brewed coffee will have more caffeine.
 If you’re scratching your head right now, don’t worry, this puzzle had me confused for a while as well.

 Look at it this way: One cup of coffee that is roasted on a light profile is going to have more caffeine than one cup roasted darker, because the lighter the roast, the heavier and denser the beans.
 Though the volume is the same, the light roast will have more mass.

-If you measure out 20 grams of light roast and 20 grams of dark roast, the dark roast will have more caffeine because it has more volume.
-Both weigh the same, but since dark roast beans are less dense, you will have more of them.
+If you measure out 20 grams of each roast (dark and light), it will have more caffeine because it has more volume.
+Both weigh the same, but since darker roasted beans are less dense, you will have more of them.

 Type of Beverage

 Your average 8 oz. drip coffee has between 70–140 mg of caffeine, whereas a shot of espresso (about 1.5 oz.) has between 60–80 mg of caffeine.
 There will be some nasty side effects of unknown caffeine intake, so keep reading.